 There is a place and time to make your company information available at the end of the post.
 But don’t let your prospect leave your blog page feeling “sold.”

-Help them feel connected to you by providing useful content and they’ll feel good coming back.
+Help them feel connected to you by providing useful content and they’ll feel good about coming back.

-For many of you, just adding custom content about how the latest technology and trends will affect solar buyers is going to set you apart.
+For many of you, just adding custom content about how the latest technology and trends affect solar buyers will set you apart.

 But it’s important to showcase your strengths.

 The truth is, saying you have great customer service or a free estimate just isn’t special.
-All of your competitors have the same offer.
-So let’s be brutally honest; if that’s your main offer, it’s not a bonus.
-You risk alienating a customer who already deserves great customer service.
+Your potential customer already expects it and your competition is offering the same thing.
+So let’s be brutally honest; if that’s your main offer, it’s not a bonus and it definitely doesn’t set you apart from your competition.